 🌱 Are enfrijoladas vegan?

-There are many variations of enfrijoladas depending on the region of Mexico you visit.
-But at their basic level, just beans and corn tortillas are required.
+There are many variations of enfrijoladas, depending on the region of Mexico you visit.
+At their basic level, only beans and corn tortillas are required.
+Here are a few things we watch out for to ensure they’re vegan-friendly:

-- Beans — Double-check the label to see if lard is listed as an ingredient.
+- Beans: Double-check the label to see if lard is listed as an ingredient.

-- Cheese — With so many vegan cheese options, it's easy to substitute Mexican cheese with a plant-based queso fresco or cotija.
+- Cheese: With so many vegan cheese options, it’s easy to substitute Mexican cheese with a plant-based queso fresco or cotija.

 🛒 Ingredients & substitutions

-Chipotles in adobo — We add chipotles for a slightly spicy, smoky flavor.
+- Chipotles in adobo: We add chipotles for a slightly spicy, smoky flavor.
 You can also use guajillo, pasilla, or árbol chiles to switch things up.

-Sweet potato — For the filling.
+- Sweet potato: For the filling.
 We use orange sweet potatoes, but you can replace them with regular potatoes, white sweet potatoes, or purple sweet potatoes.

-Collard greens — Also for the filling.
+- Collard greens: Also for the filling.
 Collard greens are one of our favorite vegetables to cook with for their high vitamin K content, texture, and flavor.

-Onion, garlic — Added to the sauce for zesty, umami, and savory flavors.
+- Onion, garlic: Added to the sauce for zesty, umami, and savory flavors.
 Feel free to add more or less depending on your taste preferences.

-Oil — For frying the corn tortillas and seasoning the bean sauce.
+- Oil: For frying the corn tortillas and seasoning the bean sauce.
 Use a neutral oil like canola, avocado, or sunflower.

-Step 1 — Make your own corn tortillas, or use store-bought tortillas if you're short on time.
+Make your own corn tortillas, or use store-bought tortillas if you’re short on time.
 Wash and cube the sweet potato into small cubes (this will help reduce cook time).
 Quickly steam, then sauté them in a little olive oil.

-Step 2 — Once the potatoes are cooked through, mix in your roughly chopped collard greens and let them wilt down.
+Once the potatoes are cooked through, mix in your roughly chopped collard greens and let them wilt down.
 Lightly season the mixture with a pinch of salt to taste.

-Step 3 — Add the cooked black beans, a bit of bean water, garlic, onion, chipotle peppers, and salt to a blender.
+Add the cooked black beans, a bit of bean water, garlic, onion, chipotle peppers, and salt to a blender.
 Mix everything until you have a smooth consistency.
 You might have to add a little more liquid to thin the sauce out.

-Step 4 — Heat a little olive oil in a saucepan over medium-low.
+Heat a little olive oil in a saucepan over medium-low.
 Pour in the bean mixture and simmer it for a few minutes to meld the flavors together and thicken things up.

-Step 5 — Lightly fry each tortilla for a few seconds per side, then drain the excess oil on a paper towel-lined plate.
-Note: The tortillas shouldn't be too crispy since you still want to be able to fold them.
+Lightly fry each tortilla for a few seconds per side, then drain the excess oil on a paper towel-lined plate.
+Note: The tortillas shouldn’t be too crispy since you still want to be able to fold them.

-Step 6 — Dip the fried tortillas in bean sauce and stuff each one with a scoop of filling before folding them in half.
+Dip the fried tortillas in bean sauce and stuff each one with a scoop of filling before folding them in half.
 Serve your enfrijoladas with more sauce on top, fresh white onion, cotija cheese, avocado, Mexican crema, and cilantro.
 Happy eating!

 If you have questions about this vegan enfrijoladas recipe, check out our FAQs or leave a comment down below!